Comment on page

 The members of the Media Council work with the following guidelines:

 1. The Media Council members shall meet the Executive Council on an ongoing basis: 1.1 Generally recorded every month through an electronic meeting with the Executive Council, either exclusively or through Open Convention

 1.2 When recorded through the member’s presence in the Foundation’s monthly Council meetings, or

 Media Council plays a central role in publishing, advancing and promoting the Foundation's advocacy of its guiding principles.
 Therefore, a vote of confidence may be scheduled to register the attendance of the Media Council members.

 2. The Media Council may convene to meet the Executive Council or other members through an electronic meeting, in addition to the monthly Council meetings, to contribute to their roles and responsibilities.

-Media Committee members build strategic relationships on behalf of the Foundation's community, representing its citizens rights in Media Houses, Industry bodies and networks, which are outside the purview of Open Constitution Partner Program.
+Media Committee members build strategic relationships on behalf of the Foundation's community, representing its citizen's rights in Media Houses, Industry bodies and networks, which are outside the purview of the Open Constitution Partner Program.

 3. Media Committee can convene an electronic meeting, inviting all the Open Council members or all the Foundation's members, to conduct an independent documented review of the Foundation’s media initiatives.